 ascii="yes" in feedme.conf

 Feedme's configuration file is ~/.config/feedme/feedme.conf.

-~/feeds is where it stores the downloaded HTML.
+~/feeds is where it stores the downloaded HTML, by default (you can change this in the configuration file).
 Stories are downloaded as sitename/number.html, e.g. ~/feeds/BBC_World_News/2.html.
 These stories are cleaned out every save_days (set in your feedme.conf).

 If you save to formats beyond plain HTML, there may be other directories

 used for the converted files; for example, plucker files are created in